In this section...

 “Deliver our Value for Money and efficiency plans, so we confidently maintain our financial viability in the long term.”

-Value for Money (VFM) at Phoenix means the delivery of our strategic objectives in the most cost effective way possible.
+Value for Money (VFM) at Phoenix means the delivery of our strategic objectives in the most cost effective way possible: "balancing cost and quality in everything we do."

 Our Value for Money Strategy aims to deliver more social value by reinvesting surpluses and improving services.

-Social value for Phoenix is the improvement in people’s lives through managing and letting homes for people who need them and providing a range of landlord and community services aimed at maximising residents’ enjoyment of both their home and local area, so we meet our overall vision “to build a better future for our Phoenix Community”.
+Social value for Phoenix is the improvement in people’s lives through managing and letting homes for people who need them and providing a range of landlord and community services aimed at maximising residents’ enjoyment of both their home and local area, so we meet our overall vision “Together, building a better future for our Phoenix Community”.

 The key objectives of the strategy are:

-The strategy was shaped by residents in focus groups and at events before being approved by the Board in July 2014.
-In 2015 we refreshed the strategy with the help of residents to make sure it was still fit for purpose.
+The strategy was shaped by residents in focus groups and at events before being presented to our Board for approval.

 Value for Money Statement